 It is expected that any articles published or grants received using data or tools generated in Penn State College of Medicine’s core facilities will acknowledge the facility or facilities for their contribution of services.
-See the pages for individual facilities for details on how to cite them.
+See the pages for individual facilities for details on how to cite them, and please be sure to include each core’s individual RRID (Research Resource Identifier) when referring to a core.

 In certain cases, in addition to the expected citation, co-authorship by core staff scientists is appropriate.